 Tuition is determined by age at the start of the program.
 Tuition category (i.e., infant, toddler, or preschooler) applies for the academic year and the summer following that year.
 View our tuition rates.

 The center follows the Smith College administrative calendar.
 The program also closes for the college spring recess in March and closes periodically for professional activities.
-There is a two-week closing between the end of the summer program and the beginning of the academic-year.
+There is a two-week closing in August between the end of the summer program and the beginning of the academic-year.

 - Siblings of presently enrolled Smith children (siblings are defined as children concurrently attending CECE)